 On May 14, 2007, Vistaprint Technologies Limited filed a patent infringement lawsuit against 123Print, Inc. and Drawing Board (US), Inc., subsidiaries of Taylor Corporation, in the United States District Court for the District of Minnesota.
 The complaint in the lawsuit asserts that the defendants have infringed and continue to infringe three U.S. patents owned by Vistaprint Technologies Limited related to browser-based tools for online product design.
 The complaint seeks an injunction against the defendants and the recovery of damages.
 The defendants filed their Answer and Counterclaims to the complaint on June 7, 2007, in which they denied the infringement allegations and asserted counterclaims for declaratory judgment of invalidity, unenforceability and non-infringement of the patents-in-suit.
 In August 2007, another Taylor Corporation subsidiary, Taylor Strategic Accounts, Inc., was added as an additional defendant in the case.
-The exchange of relevant documents and records and the depositions of fact witnesses in connection with the allegations of the patries have been substantially completed.
+The exchange of relevant documents and records and the depositions of fact witnesses in connection with the allegations of the parties have been substantially completed.
 In early June 2008, newly discovered third party prior art documents were introduced into the litigation.
 These documents had not been reviewed and considered by the U.S. Patent Office prior to issuance of the patents-in-suit.
-For that reason, on June 30, 2008, Vistaprint Technologies Limited requested the United States District Court to stay the litigation to provide the U.S. Patent Office and September 2, 2008.
+For that reason, on June 30, 2008.
+Vistaprint Technologies Limited requested the United States District Court to stay the litigation to provide the U.S. Patent Office an opportunity to reexamine the patents-in-suit in light of these newly discovered documents, and the Court granted Vistaprint Technologies Limited's request for a stay on September 2, 2008.
 Vistaprint Technologies Limited then submitted a request for reexamination of each of the patents-in-suit to the U.S. Patent Office, which granted the reexamination requests in February 2009.
 Pursuant to the Court's order, the stay will remain in place pending the resolution of the requests for reexamination.
 On October 28, 2008, a St. Paul, Minnesota law firm representing Taylor Corporation also filed requests with the U.S. Patent Office seeking reexamination of the three patents-in-suit.
 These reexamination requests were granted in May and June 2009 and were merged in September 2009 with the reexaminations earlier filed by Vistaprint Technologies Limited.
 We are unable to express an opinion as to the likely outcome of any such reexamination or of the underlying lawsuit.